-- 3. In addition, if WTCO's pre-tax profit margin is equal to or greater than 12% for 2001, you will receive an additional one-time bonus of \$50,000.
-You will be paid the amount due for the quarterly bonus within thirty (30) days after the end of the quarter.
-The annual bonus earned for WTCO exceeding its profit target will be paid within thirty (30) days after financial statements for December 2001 are prepared, but in no event will be paid later than February 28, 2002. - 4.
-The benefit plans, as referenced in Section 7(i), shall include insurance plans based upon eligibility pursuant to the plans.
+- Your base annual salary will be \$250,000.
+Should you elect to voluntarily terminate your employment, you will be compensated for your services through the date of your actual termination per your Employment Agreement.
+Your base salary will be reviewed on an annual basis. - 2.
+You will be paid at the annual rate of \$450,000 through your first 12 months of employment.
+This represents your base salary plus an annualized incentive of \$200,000 paid quarterly.
+This is meant to compensate you as you learn the new business and familiarize yourself with the operations of the other West divisions. - 3.
+You will be eligible to receive a grant of 50,000 shares of options pursuant to West Corporation's 1996 Stock Incentive Plan, subject to the approval of the West Corporation Board of Directors. - 4.
+You will be paid the amount due for the quarterly bonuses within thirty (30) days after the end of the quarter, except for the 4th quarter bonus which will be paid within thirty (30) days after financial statements for December 2001 are prepared.
+However, in no event will such 4th quarter bonus amount be paid later than February 28, 2002.

+The benefit plan, as referenced in Section 7(h) of your employment agreement, shall include insurance plans based upon eligibility pursuant to the plans.
 If the insurance plans do not provide for continued participation, the continuation of benefits shall be pursuant to COBRA.
-In the event Employee's benefits continue pursuant to COBRA and Employee accepts new employment during the consulting term, Employee may continue benefits thereafter to the extent allowed under COBRA.
-In no event shall benefits plans include the 401K Plan or the 1996 Stock Incentive Plan.
+In the event benefits continue pursuant to COBRA and employee accepts new employment during the consulting term, employee may continue benefits thereafter to the extent allowed under COBRA.
+In no event shall benefit plans include the 401(k) plan or the 1996 Stock Incentive Plan.